scalatra/scalatra-website/guides/atmosphere.md

 TODO: atmo dependency here
 ```

-Basic setup of an Atmosphere-enable route looks like this:
+Basic setup of an Atmosphere-enabled route looks like this:

 ```scala
 class MyAtmoServlet {